William Simpson (Scottish artist): Afghan War

 His primary interest in accompanying the mission was to visit the giant Buddhas at Bamyan, but had he gone to Kabul, he probably would have been killed liked the rest of the mission.
 It was this event which precipitated the second part of the war.

 Simpson returned to London in the summer of 1879.

-Upon his arrival, he visited the offices of the Illustrated London News on the Strand and collected all his sketches and water-colors which he proceeded to mount in two large albums.
+Upon his arrival, he visited the offices of the Illustrated London News on the Strand and collected all his sketches and watercolours which he proceeded to mount in two large albums.

 He also presented several papers to various learned societies on such aspects as Buddhist prayer wheels, sculptured topes and ancient remains in the Jalalabad Valley.

 In the same year he was elected a full member of the Institute of Painters in Water Colours.

 In 1884, Simpson returned to Afghanistan with General Sir Peter Lumsden as part of the Afghan Boundary Commission.
 It was his last major trip abroad.
 Having spent the winter on the Afghan border, he set off for London in February 1885.
 As a result, he narrowly missed the Panjdeh incident in March, in which several hundred Afghans were killed by the advancing Russian army.
 Simpson reached London, therefore, at a time of great interest in the Boundary Commission and feverish speculation about the possibility of war with Russia.
-He received invitations to visit Lord Granville, then the Foreign Secretary, as well as various members of the Royal Family.
+He received invitations to visit Lord Granville, then the Foreign Secretary, as well as various members of the royal family.

 Throughout the following decade, Simpson continued his travels on behalf of his newspaper covering such events as royal weddings and coronations.